JoaquinCE202/NET/README.md

     $ cat data.0.txt|nc 127.0.0.1 9034 & cat data.1.txt|nc 127.0.0.1 9034 & cat data.2.txt|nc 127.0.0.1 9034 & cat data.3.txt|nc 127.0.0.1 9034 & cat data.4.txt|nc 127.0.0.1 9034 & cat data.5.txt|nc 127.0.0.1 9034 & cat data.6.txt|nc 127.0.0.1 9034 & cat data.7.txt|nc 127.0.0.1 9034 & cat data.8.txt|nc 127.0.0.1 9034 & cat data.9.txt|nc 127.0.0.1 9034
     ```

-- **Select_threads:** Server using select but also with threads to manage the information incoming from de data files to write it into new files (file.txt)
+- **Select_threads:** Server using select but also with threads to manage the information incoming from de data files to write it into new files (file.txt).
+On the other hand, mutex has been included to implement locks for every one of the threads.

   - **For a simple connection:**
     ```bash